blackburn32/world-gourmet/content/index.md

 # :world_map: World Gourmet :fork_and_knife:

 Welcome to your one-stop culinary destination!
 World Gourmet is a markdown-based food blog specializing in dishes from all corners of the world.
+The entire blog is AI-generated, so partake of these creations at your own peril!
 Here, you'll find recipes, ingredient breakdowns, and taste-tripping facts that take you on a journey through the delectable diversity of world cuisines.

 ![Food](https://source.unsplash.com/random/?food)